Axion-like particle searches with MeerKAT and SKA

-In a recent paper \cite{alonso2020wondrous}, the authors have looked for an explanation for the significant divergence in the decay time of ALPs using the classical and the standard perturbative calculations.
-At first glance, with taking Bose enhancement into account, the calculations would lead to a dramatically small decay time of ALPs.
-Indeed this would be the scenario if the stimulated decay occurs in an empty and non-expanding universe.
-However, it is argued in \cite{abbott1983cosmological, preskill1983cosmology, dine1983not} that there are two effects that can reduce the rate of the stimulated decay of ALPs into photons.
-The rapid expansion of the early universe redshifts the target photon population and therefore it can discourage enhanced decay rate of ALPs.
-In addition to the expansion of the universe, the plasma effects are crucial as they modify the photon's propagation and prevent the early decay of ALPs.
-Inside the plasma, photons have an effective mass that kinematically forbids the decay of lighter particles, including ALPs or at least a portion of it.
+Being identical bosons, ALPs are capable of forming a Bose-Einstein Condensate (BEC) with short-range order~\cite{sikivie2009bose, davidson2013bose, davidson2015axions,chang1998studies,schiappacasse2018analysis,hertzberg2018scalar,guth2015dark}.
+This ALP BEC can then form spatially localized clumps through gravitational attraction and self-interactions.
+These clumps are expected to have sufficiently large occupation numbers that the ALPs can be treated as a classical field~\cite{hertzberg2018dark}.
+In this circumstance, the decay of ALPs into two photons can be powerfully enhanced if the final state also has a large occupation number.
+For CDM-type ALPs this can be provided by various radio backgrounds, such as the CMB.
+Thus, given the very low mass of the ALPs, the stimulated emission in an empty and non-expanding universe would induce ALPs to decay very rapidly into photons, nullifying most of the interesting parameter space.
+The decay time obtained in~\cite{alonso2020wondrous} from the equation of motion for ALP condensates is $\sim 10^{-7} \ {\rm s}$, which is dramatically small compared to the perturbative decay time $\sim 10^{47} \ {\rm s}$.
+Indeed this scenario is problematic for ALP CDM scenarios, as it cannot lead to ALPs stable enough to account for the dark matter content of the universe.
+However, it is argued in~\cite{abbott1983cosmological, preskill1983cosmology, dine1983not,alonso2020wondrous} that there are two effects that can reduce the rate of the stimulated decay of ALPs into photons.
+The rapid expansion of the early universe redshifts the target photon population and, therefore, can discourage enhanced decay rates for ALPs.
+In addition to the expansion of the universe, plasma effects are crucial, as they modify the photon's propagation and prevent the early decay of ALPs.
+Inside the plasma, photons have an effective mass that kinematically forbids the decay of lighter particles including ALPs.
 Consequently, the redshifting of the decay products due to the expansion of the universe as well as the effective plasma mass of the photon can prevent the extremely fast decay rate of ALPs into photons.

-Let us now consider the enhancement of the ALP decay rate by a stimulation effect in the presence of a photon background.
-The number density of ALPs $n_a$ obeys the Boltzmann equation that could be written in the following form